 I am committed to the mission of New Discovery School to foster a warm community, while protecting play, loving relationships, and the arts as central components in early learning.

 After graduating with my BAS in Early Childhood Education from North Seattle College in 2019 I decided to continue my education and am now a proud UW alum with a Master of Library and Information Science.
-I am so grateful to apply my education and learn daily from the New Discovery School community.
+I am so grateful to apply my education toward and learn daily from the New Discovery School community.
 I love using the environment and emerging interests to raise questions and gather information alongside children.

 Before coming to NDS I spent 8 years teaching in a variety of early learning centers throughout Seattle, as well as teaching American Sign Language and leading summer camps.
 I enjoy exploring the outdoors almost as much as I love books and all things library.